 He had gained himself the title of man-whore both among the mortals and the immortals since he seemed to pop children everywhere without a care in the world.
 All the while his wife could do nothing but stand by and watch.
 And that moron took pride in that title, not stopping his antics no matter how many years pass.

 The God of the Underworld was furious at him for two reasons.
 Firstly, because he made him honor something that he himself couldn’t have.
-If he wanted to father children, he first had to have a woman.
+If he wanted to father children, he had to lay with a woman.
 Women didn’t dare to even look at him, it would be impossible to find one who would bed him willingly and he wasn’t a person that would take a woman without her permission.
-That meant that he had no children of his own, no matter how much he wanted to become a father one day.
+That meant he had no children of his own, no matter how much he wanted to become a father one day.